nasa/eo-metadata-tools/CONTRIBUTING.md

 ## Disclaimer

-For now, the CMR develoment team will be taking a lead on review all pull requests submitted.
+For now, the CMR development team will be taking a lead on review all pull requests submitted.
 Only requests that meet the standard of quality set forth by existing code, following the patterns set forth by existing code, and adhering to the design patterns set forth by existing UI elements will be considered